-Speakers should press the raise hand button, or if joining by telephone, press star (\) then 9 to be added to the speaker queue when the Chair of the Commission calls for public comment.
+Speakers should press the raise hand button, or if joining by telephone, press star () then 9 to be added to the speaker queue when the Chair of the Airport Authority calls for public comment.

-Email or Mail Public Comment:
+E-mail or Mail Public Comment:

 If you wish to make a written comment on a specific agenda item by email or mail, please submit your comment by 12:00 p.m. on the day prior to the meeting.
-Your written comment will be distributed to Commission members and made part of the permanent meeting record.
-Written comments will be made available to the public and can be viewed online at vcairports.org/meeting-archives or in person at the Airport Administration Office located at 555 Airport Way, Suite B, Camarillo, CA 93010.
+Your written comment will be distributed to Authority members and made part of the permanent meeting record.
+Written comments will be made available to the public and can be viewed online at vcairports.org/camarillo-and-oxnard-meeting-archives or in person at the Airport Administration Office located at 555 Airport Way, Suite B, Camarillo, CA 93010.